 There needs to be a way of cutting down on our creation and use of plastic.
 So, targeting single-use plastic is a step in the right direction.
 The world is already waking up and taking action.
 In 2019, the European Union passed a law banning single-use plastic.
 This includes a target for plastic bottles which means EU countries will have to achieve a 90 percent collection target for plastic bottles by 2029, and plastic bottles will have to contain at least 25 percent of recycled content by 2025 and 30 percent by 2030.
 Canada, where less than 10 percent of plastic is recycled, also plans to ban single-use plastics by 2021.
 According to the United Nations, 180 countries have reached a deal to reduce the amount of plastic that ends up in the world's oceans.

 As individuals, we can do our bit too.
 Try to avoid buying plastic and if you really must, search high and low for a recycle bin.
-And when it comes to fashion, choose brands like LOCI that use recycled PET plastic.
+And when it comes to fashion, choose brands like LOCI.